oprah and i go way back.

 yes, oprah winfrey was jaywalking!

-fast forward to years later, when i was in the midst of an ugly custody battle. (they only come ugly, btw). i had a crazy dream one night: i was in a courtroom being pretty much crushed alive in a sort of ann boleyn condemnation, and in a scene that could only have been written for joan collins in a cheesy moment from ‘dynasty’…slam, the big wooden doors swung open. all eyes turned to oprah winfrey (in a big floppy dramatic hat) as she marched into the room…arms raised to the judge, outraged by the injustice!! a big dream interpreter (i kind of make things up to suit my own interests), it clearly meant that oprah was going to save my children.
+fast forward to years later, when i was in the midst of an ugly custody battle. (they only come ugly, btw). i had a crazy dream one night: i was in a high drama courtroom scene being crushed alive in a sort of anne boleyn condemnation, and in a grand entrance – that could only have been written for joan collins in a cheesy moment from ‘dynasty’ – BOOM, the big wooden doors swung open. all eyes turned to oprah winfrey (in a big floppy dramatic hat) as she marched into the room…arms raised to the judge, outraged by the injustice!! a big dream interpreter (i kind of make things up to suit my own interests), it clearly meant that oprah was going to save my children.

 i promise there’s a point to this story.